malike/malike.github.io/_posts/2016-04-05-Design-Thinking-Approach-For-Robotic-Hobbyist-2.md

 ### 4. Simulation.

 Before we jump in soldering and building *Bug1* lets first run a simulation to see how our code would run.
-Fortunately for us there are tons of tools to run this simaulation which you can find [here](http://smashingrobotics.com/arduino-simulators-lineup-start-developing-without-real-board/).
+Fortunately for us there are tons of tools to run this simulation which you can find [here](http://smashingrobotics.com/arduino-simulators-lineup-start-developing-without-real-board/).
 I chose Protues.

 If you decide to also use Protues check [this](https://github.com/malike/Bug1/tree/master/Proteus)  or just use the [codes](https://github.com/malike/Bug1/tree/master/Bug1) with any simulation tool.